CSDUMMI/Ideas/Stable-Coin.md

 ## One transaction
 Lets say that  A wants to send B 500 of your tokens, that you pegged to the USD, meaning 1 Token = 1 USD.
-Now at the time of the transaction thee exchange rate between USD and your token = 0.5 USD.
+Now at the time of the transaction the exchange rate between USD and your token = 0.5 USD.
 How much would be receive from the 500 Tokens that A send?
 500 * 0.5 = 250 Tokens.